Gauhati HC grants bail to IIT student accused of rape, calls him state’s future asset

 The judge described both the complainant and the accused as the “state’s future assets being talented students pursuing technical courses at the IIT-Guwahati, who are young in the age group of 19 to 21 years only...”

-Justice Borthakur referred to a list of witnesses cited in the chargesheet and said that there was possibility for the accused to tamper with their evidence or influence them directly or indirectly.
+Justice Borthakur referred to a list of witnesses cited in the chargesheet and said that there was no possibility for the accused to tamper with their evidence or influence them directly or indirectly.

 The court, while granting bail to the accused, directed him to furnish a bond of Rs 30,000 and two sureties of the same amount, PTI reported.